aridlehoover/was-rails/README.md

 In order to rapidly enter new alerts,
 I want to...

-* Import Alerts from the NWS Warnings RSS feed
+* Import Alerts from the NWS Warnings ATOM feed ✅
 * Import Alerts from the NOAA Tsunamis RSS feed
 * Import Alerts from the USGS Earthquakes RSS feed
 * Import Alerts from a Twitter feed